Logics for Dialogues

-In the second half of the twentieth century, different systems of logic were constructed to give a formal representation of argumentative dialogue.
+In the second half of the 20th century, various systems of logic were constructed to provide formal representations of argumentative dialogue.

-— In addition to his historical presentation, discussion and critique of the “standard treatment of fallacies” Charles L. Hamblin proposed a “formal dialectic” (1970)
+— In addition to his historical account, discussion and critique of the “standard treatment of fallacies” Charles L. Hamblin (1970 proposed a “formal dialectic.”

 — Paul Lorenzen and Kuno Lorenz developed a dialogical logic (Lorenzen, Lorenz, 1978).

-— Else Barth and Jan L. Martens constructed a formal dialectic for the analysis of argument (Barth, Martens, 1977).
+— Else Barth and Jan L. Martens constructed a formal dialectic for analyzing arguments (Barth, Martens, 1977).

-— Jaakko Hinttika studied the semantic of questions, and the logic of information-seeking dialogs (1981).
+— Jaakko Hintikka (1981) studied the semantics of questions, and the logic of information-seeking dialogues.

-— Taking Hamblin’s work as a starting point, Douglas Walton and John Woods developed a logical approach to fallacies (Woods, Walton 1989) and to argumentative dialogues (Walton 1989).
+— Building on Hamblin’s work, Douglas Walton and John Woods developed logical approaches to fallacies (Woods and Walton 1989) and to argumentative dialogues (Walton 1989).

-The dialogical logic (Dialogische Logik) of Lorenzen and the school of Erlangen was developed as a contribution to formal logic.
-This model extended to apply to the definition of rational dialogue, is a precursor of the pragma-dialectic approach to argument.
+— Lorenzen and the Erlangen School developed dialogical logic (Dialogische Logik) as a contribution to formal logic.
+This model was extended to include the definition of rational dialogue, and is a precursor of the pragma-dialectic approach to argumentation.

-The logical contribution consists in a method of no longer defining logical connectives by the traditional method of truth tables, but by means of permissible or prohibited moves in a “dialogical game”.
-Consider, for example, the connector “&”, “and”.
-It can be defined by the truth table method.
+The logical contribution is a method of defining logical connectives not by the traditional method of truth tables, but by means of allowed or forbidden moves in a “dialogical game.”
+Consider, for example, the conjunction “&”, read “and”.
+It can be defined using the truth table method, see logical connectives.
 In dialogical games, “&” is defined by the following moves:

 (a) First round: